alien9/DriverData/driver-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## DRIVER Android Client Deployment

+Run `ng build --prod`
+`./deploy.sh`

+The app will be placed under DriverData assets for consumption by Android DriverData app.

+## Languages

+The languages are loaded from the client's native language.
+The fallback language is English (en).
+To add a new language, create its proper json file at `src/assets/i18n/<language_code>.json` with the lowercase code for the language.

+Run

+`npm run extract-translations`

+The dictionaries will be updated with the necessary terms for the interface.
+The newly added terms will have empty string as their value, and it must be properly updated.